Pivot Table Sort in Excel (Table of Content)

 Things to Remember

-- Before sorting any data, make sure that there are no extra spaces leading the values, these leading spaces will affect sort results especially if we are sorting text values or using text parameters such as sorting alphabetically from A-Z or Z-A
+- Before sorting any data, make sure that no extra spaces are leading the values; these leading spaces will affect sorting results, especially if we sort text values or use text parameters such as sorting alphabetically from A-Z Z-A.

 - Sorting in Pivots requires practice and knowledge of the structure of the data you are working with, as the selection of sorting parameters will depend on this.